 We run an annual governance process with NHS Boards to identify success, celebrate it and roll it out.
 We also identify areas for development with NHS Boards agreeing an action plan and timescales to improve.
 PHS works closely with NHS Boards to support them in delivering against their action plans and ultimately improving the care experience and outcomes for their patients.

 Activities to date reflect many improvements in care and outcomes over the years.
 As a specific example, through the Scottish Intensive Care Society Audit Group (SICSAG), SNAP has transformed its systems to provide daily data to inform the response to the COVID-19 pandemic across Scotland.
 Since March 2020 it has been extracting data from intensive care units and high dependency units to monitor the number of patients in units with COVID-19, which has been actively used by Scottish Government to plan the national response and protect healthcare experiences.

 Collection of data and timely reporting of outcomes against standards is essential to monitor and improve the care experience for patients and ensure better outcomes, leading to longer healthier lives lived within local communities.
 We would like to thank our colleagues in NHS Boards across Scotland for their support for SNAP and continued commitment and resilience to improve patient care.

-If you would like to learn more about the work of any of the SNAP audits, go to the PHS website.
+If you would like to learn more about the work of any of the SNAP audits, view the list of SNAP audit publications.
 From here you can find details of their individual websites and contact details for the teams who manage these projects.

 To contact SNAP, email: email@example.com